 If you and your child’s other parent cannot agree to child support, one of you will have to file papers in court to ask for it.
 Child support can also be ordered as part of a case filed by the Department of Child Support Services (DCSS).

-To ask for a court date you must have a new or existing case with the other parent of your children or start a new case at the same time.
+To ask for a court date you must have an existing case with the other parent of your children or start a new case at the same time.
 The type of case you must have or start can be:

 - Petition for Custody and Support of Minor Children